xsdg/gqpp/TESTING.md

 See `scripts/temporary-comments-check.sh` for more details.

+### GTK4 migration regression checks

+Checks that gtk functions for which there is a Geeqie GTK4 compatibility function have a `gq_` prefix.

+See `scripts/gtk4-migration-regression-check.sh` for more details.

 ### Untranslated text checks

 Checks for strings that haven't been marked for translation (starting with `_(`)